immersve/immersve-docs/docs/contracts/payment-gateway.md

 ### `deposit`(uint256 usdcAmount) external whenNotPaused nonReentrant

-> Consumers can deposit USDC funds into the Smart Contract using this function.
+> CardHolders can deposit USDC funds into the Smart Contract using this function.
 The funds can either be `locked` or `withdrawn` by the consumer later.
 Locked funds cannot be withdrawn until the lock expires, or the user revokes the lock with an Immersve token.
 ```
 There is a pre-requisite for this function to work.
 Because USDC is an ERC-20 token,
 the consumer needs to approve (https://polygonscan.com/token/0x2791bca1f2de4661ed88a30c99a7a9449aa84174#writeProxyContract#F1 USDC funds